 alvin

-Immediately after exiting the sub, scientists corral the divers to hear more about any discoveries during their eight hour round-trip to the seafloor.
+Immediately after exiting the sub, scientists corral the divers to hear more about the discoveries during their eight-hr roundtrip to the sea floor.
 Click image for larger view and image credit.

 macro view

-A close-up of the undescribed Lamellibrachia sp.
-Several Alvinocaris muricola shrimp are also in view.
+A close-up view of the undescribed Lamellibrachia sp.
+Several Alvinocaris muricola shrimp are also in this image.
 Click image for larger view and image credit.

 Add Another to the List